The Bad Information Age

 SourceOld ViewNew View

-RetailersA possible source of information, community, and purchased goodsA possible source of purchased goods
+RetailersA possible source of information, community, and purchased goodsA possible source of purchased goods and shoddy information/community

-ChurchA primary source of spiritual connection and networkA possible source of spiritual connection and network
+ChurchA primary source of spiritual connection and networkA possible source of spiritual connection and network of many

 CommunityThe essential group of people you don’t always agree with, but must learn to coexist alongsideThe selected group of people you have chosen and built from your preferences